Pinterest Pixel

 STEP 3: Customize your view by selecting “View Settings” from the “View” tab.
 Here you can define filters, sort your meetings, and even highlight appointments with certain responses.

 By taking full advantage of Outlook’s versatile views, you can ensure that meetings, whether accepted, tentative, or declined, are visually arranged in a way that complements your workflow.
-Quick scanning your schedule becomes possible, aiding in productive time management and preventing oversights in meeting tracking.
+Quick scanning of your schedule becomes possible, aiding in productive time management and preventing oversights in meeting tracking.

 Understanding Outlook’s Meeting Response Options